jubels/RAINFOREST/README.md

 R and Python code to run the RAINFOREST (tReAtment benefIt prediction using raNdom FOREST) algorithm R code was used to generate the original results.
 The python code may be more user friendly and is more configureable.

 runRainForest.R shows how to use the R code, runRainForest.py shows how to use the Python code.
+This code can be used for non-commercial purposes, the license is provided in the file license.md